Lawn tennis. Strawberries and cream. Sun hats. Pimm's. Add a well-organised queue to the mix and you’ve reached peak Brit.

 So, what kind of queuer are you?

-Expect to be woken by a steward around 6am to dismantle your camping gear and (this is possibly our favourite bit) “close up into a tighter formation” to allow for those mere early-morning queuers to join the queue behind you.
+Expect to be woken by a steward around 6am to dismantle your camping gear, drop it off at the left luggage facility (size restrictions apply, see below) and, this is possibly our favourite bit, “close up into a tighter formation” to allow for those mere early-morning queuers to join the queue behind you.
 Sissies.

 If camping isn’t your bag, then joining the queue by 5am-6am should still put you in good stead for some top-notch tickets.
 If you arrive at 6am there will be roughly an hour and a half of hanging around with the recently-roused campers before the stewards come along at 7.30am to issue wristbands to those who are queuing for those premium Show Court tickets.